offlinehacker/ethertest/source/development.rst

 incidents where networks have been hacked because of inproper network configurations.
 I don't want to be hacked, i want to know that i am at least slightly secure.

-That's why i decide to use virtual environemnts for testing.
-It doesn't matter what virtualization are you using.
+Because of simplicity i decide to use virtual environemnts for testing.
 I decided to take virtualbox, because it allows me to put different enterprise network elements into it, like mikrotik, cisco,... and other enterpise solutions.
 At the same time it allows me to setup virtual network.
-But if you are doing only linux openvz, lxc, kvm, virtual box or any virtualization that helps you build virtual network should suffice.
+But if you are doing only linux then openvz, lxc, kvm, virtual box or any virtualization that helps you build virtual network should suffice.

 .. note::